SKies2003/Nifty50-AnalyticsHub/README.md

 - Contributions are welcome!
 Feel free to submit a pull request or report any issues.

 Contact
-- For questions or feedback, please reach out to Gagan Singhal (GSky) at [gagansinghal1729@gmail.com].
+- For questions or feedback, please reach out to GSky at [gagansinghal1729@gmail.com].